bh1m2rn/gitlab-environment-toolkit/docs/building_geo_environments.md

 ### `all.gcp.yml`

-Under the `keyed_groups` section add 2 new keys that will configure Ansible to look for the new labels you added with Terraform:
+Under the `keyed_groups` section add 2 new keys that allow Ansible to identify machines based on the Geo deployment and a machine role in that deployment:

 ```yaml
 - key: labels.gitlab_geo_role